Frequency-Aware Model Parameter Explorer: A new attribution method for improving explainability: Method

-\textbf{Determining cutoff point using energy function.} It's important to note that $c_f$ indicates the boundary between low and high frequency components.
-To avoid imposing $c_f$ as a hyperparameter to the proposed attribution method, we use energy function to determine it.
-To automatically determine a radial cutoff frequency for image separation, we analyze the distribution of the image's spectral energy.
-The image is first transformed into the frequency domain using FFT, yielding the complex spectrum \(F(u,v)\).
-The cutoff frequency, \(c_f\), is then determined by finding the minimum radius \(r\) for which the cumulative spectral energy within that radius reaches a specified fraction, \(\tau\), of the total spectral energy (excluding the DC component, \(r=0\)).
-This condition guarantees that the low-frequency region enclosed by \(c_f\) captures the majority of the image's energy.
-This is formalized by Eq. \eqref{eq:main_cutoff}.
+The cutoff $c_f$ defines the boundary between low- and high-frequency regions in Eq.~\eqref{eq:main_eq}.
+Treating $c_f$ as a fixed hyperparameter would be brittle, since the meaningful spectral split varies substantially across images — uniform scenes concentrate their energy in a narrow low-frequency core, while highly textured scenes require a much larger cutoff to capture their structural content.
+To avoid imposing $c_f$ as a hyperparameter, we determine it automatically from the spectral energy distribution of each image.
+The image is transformed into the frequency domain via FFT, yielding the complex spectrum $F(u,v)$.
+The cutoff $c_f$ is then defined as the smallest radius $r$ for which the cumulative spectral energy within radius $r$ reaches a specified fraction $\tau$ of the total energy (excluding the DC component at $r=0$), as formalized in Eq.~\eqref{eq:main_cutoff}